l3umblee/duet-sfda/README.md

-# DUET: Dual-Perspective Pseudo Labeling and Uncertainty-aware Exploration & Exploitation Training for Source-Free Adaptation
+# DUET: Dual-Perspective Pseudo Labeling and Uncertainty-aware Exploration & Exploitation Training for Source-Free Domain Adaptation

 This repository contains the official implementation for **NeurIPS 2025 (Accpeted, Poster)** on source-free domain adaptation (SFDA).
 The code is based on the GitHub repository [tntek/source-free-domain-adaptation](https://github.com/tntek/source-free-domain-adaptation) and has been modified and extended for our experimental purposes.